biface/biface/README.md

 - **Translation management**, inspired by Babel, with support for multiple translations and plural forms,
 - **Upcoming projects** related to frameworks like Django.

+I also work on automation process and [pipelines](automation/pipelines.md) with explanations here on GitHub Action Workflows.

 This space is where I occasionally share **personal reflections** on software development, IT governance, and techincal experiences—always behind the comfort of a pseudonym.
 For deeper dives into these topics, I develop and maintain a **structured wiki on GitLab**, where you can find [detailed documentation](https://gitlab.com/biface/biface/-/wikis/home), best practices, and ongoing experiments.

 <!--